 User Exec Mode (distinguished by the ">" prompt) is your first mode, which is used to get statistics from router, see which version IOS you're running, check memory resources and a few more things.

 Privileged Mode (distingushed by the "#" prompt) is the second mode.
 Here you can enable or disable interfaces on the router, get more detailed information on the router, for example, view the running configuration of the router, copy the configuration, load a new configuration to the router, backup or delete the configuration, backup or delete the IOS and a lot more.

 Global Configuration Mode (distingushed by the (config)# prompt) is accessable via Privileged Mode.
 In this mode you're able to configure each interface individually, setup banners and passwords, enable secrets (encrypted passwords), enable and configure routing protocols and a lot more.
 We dare say that almost everytime you want to configure or change something on the router, you will need to be in this mode.

-Getting into Global Configuration
+Entering Global Configuration

 The picture below shows you how to enter Global Configuration Mode:

 As you can see, we have telneted into the router and it prompted for a password.
 We entered the password, which is not shown, at this point we are in User Exec Mode and then entered "enable" in order to get into the Privileged Mode.
 From here to get into Global Configuration Mode you need to enter the "configure selection" command.

 Now you must be wondering what the various parameters shown in the picture are, under the "configure" command.
 These allow you to select how you will configure the router: